cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 html: --format html --out features.html
 ```

-### Special tags
+### Special Tags

-There are two special [[tags]] you can use to change how Cucumber runs your scenarios
+There are two special [[Tags]] you can use to change how Cucumber runs your Scenarios.

-#### @no-txn
+#### `@no-txn`

-By default all scenarios will run within a database transaction that is rolled back at the end.
-However, scenarios tagged with `@no-txn` will run **without** a transaction.
+By default, all Scenarios will run within a database transaction that is rolled back at the end.
+However, Scenarios tagged with `@no-txn` will run **without** a transaction.

 This can be useful when you have to deal with [[Browsers and Transactions]].
-Beware that this will leave data in your database after that scenario, which can lead to hard-to-debug failures in subsequent scenarios.
-If you use this, we recommend you create a Before block that will explicitly put your database in a known state, for example using [DatabaseCleaner](https://github.com/bmabey/database_cleaner)
+Beware that this will leave data in your database after that Scenario, which can lead to hard-to-debug failures in subsequent Scenarios.

+If you use this, we recommend you create a Before block that will explicitly put your database in a known state (for example using [DatabaseCleaner](https://github.com/bmabey/database_cleaner)).

-#### @allow-rescue
+#### `@allow-rescue`

 Scenarios tagged with `@allow-rescue` will cause Rails to rescue all errors and render error pages, more or less in the same way your application would behave in the default production environment.
 It's not recommended to do this for all of your scenarios, as this makes it hard to discover errors in your application.

 #### Controller and View spec redundancy

-Since I recommend you verify outcomes (**Then** steps) by looking at the HTML, you might end up having some degree of redundancy with controller and view specs.
-I recommend you delete generated controller and view specs if you run into too much maintenance headaches and rely on the features instead.
+Since I recommend you verify outcomes (**`Then`** steps) by looking at the HTML, you might end up having some degree of redundancy with controller and view specs.
+I recommend you delete generated controller and view specs if you run into too much maintenance headaches and rely on the Features instead.
 However, in some cases it can be handy to use them.

 ### Authentication

 Some guidance for authentication is provided below.
-It is recommended that a new user is created, rather than loaded through fixtures or etc.
+It is recommended that a new user is created, rather than loaded through fixtures or other means.

-In the .feature, use a phrase similar to `Given a user is logged in as "markEmark"`, and add the following to your relevent step definitions.
+In the `.feature`, use a phrase similar to `Given a user is logged in as "markEmark"`, and add the following to your relevent Step Definitions.

 ```
 Given /^a user is logged in as "(.*)"$/ do |login|